evoluteur/evolutility-ui-react/README.md

 Each model describe an object and its list of fields.
 A single model is used for all views (Browse, Edit, List, Cards...).

+For any object, all UI views (List, Cards, Edit, Charts...) share the same model.
+All Fields are present in the Edit and Browse views.
+Fields can be flagged as "inMany" to be included in List, Cards, and Charts views.

 ### Object

 | Property     | Meaning                                 |